Auto-weighted Bayesian Physics-Informed Neural Networks and robust estimations for multitask inverse problems in pore-scale imaging of dissolution: Data assimilation strategy: sequential reinforcement and operator differentiation

 The second sampling step 2 relies on this first insight of the Bayesian neural network parameters obtained through step 1.
 We hence restart an adaptive weighting procedure with the AW-HMC sampler by adding additional constraints arising from the PDE model \eqref{eq:inverse_chem_adim_Vf}.
 As the acid concentration is a latent unknown field in our reactive inverse problem, we benefit from this second sampling step to provide a surrogate estimation $C_\Theta$ of this field and identify a first reactive parameter, namely $\Da2^*$.
 In this sense, we impose a physics-based regularization linking the porosity derivative to the surrogate concentration field through the PDE equation:

 where the calcite molar volume $\upsilon$ and $C_0$ are constant parameters --- we assume the concentration $C_0$ of continuous acid injection, defining the Dirichlet boundary conditions on $C$, to be known.
 In a direct formulation, equation \eqref{eq:der_eps_zir} is imposed over the whole domain $\Omega\times(0,T_f)$, though the PDE constraint in inverse modeling mainly brings meaningful information on the RAI.
-Indeed, we have on the reactive area of interest, which is useful to characterize the reaction regime through the $\Da2^*$ dimensionless number.
+Indeed, we have $\ds \frac{\partial \varepsilon_\Theta}{\partial t} \simeq -\frac{\partial \Im}{\partial t}>0$ on the reactive area of interest, which is useful to characterize the reaction regime through the $\Da2^*$ dimensionless number.
 In the pure solid region where $\ds\frac{\partial \varepsilon_\Theta}{\partial t} = 0$, the PDE constraint \eqref{eq:der_eps_zir} translates into low acid penetration in $Q_S$ that we impose through the condition $C_\Theta = c_0 = \num{e-7}$.
 In the fluid region $Q_F$, the latent acid concentration field is a solution of the following heat equation:

 with initial and boundary conditions, respectively unknown in the inverse formulation and non-homogeneous Dirichlet boundary conditions (see the dimensionless PDE model \eqref{eq:inverse_chem_adim_Vf} from Sect. \ref{subsec:Adim_inverse}).
 Following the modeling assumptions of Sect. \ref{subsec:model_assumptions}, especially on the diffusive dominated regime with $\Pe\ll 1$, we though assume as a first approximation that the surrogate acid concentration field $C_\Theta$ is driven by the quasy-stationary Poisson equation $\Delta C_\Theta = 0$ in $Q_F$.
-This behaves as a continuity extension of the surrogate concentration field from the domain boundary to the mineral evolving interface defined by the $\text{RAI}$.
+This behaves as a continuity extension of the surrogate concentration field from the domain boundary to the mineral evolving interface defined by the $\text{RAI}$ and furthermore serves as a first modeling approximation of the PDE system, which is necessary to infer the latent concentration field.
 Along with the PDE equation \eqref{eq:der_eps_zir} in the RAI, this defines augmented multi-potential energy for the second sampling step:

 where the constant constraints on the boundary $\mathcal{D}^\partial$ and solid $\mathcal{D}^S$ datasets are gathered as a single term.
 The notation $\alpha_\Theta$ here refers to the first inverse parameter effectively sampled, with $\alpha_\Theta := (\Da2^*)^{-1}$.
 This second step reinforces the sampling of the surrogate micro-porosity $\varepsilon_\Theta$ by providing insight into the latent concentration field $C_\Theta$ on the RAI and posterior distribution on the inverse parameter $\Da2^*$.